Bobbi Brown Designed Something Unexpected for International Women’s Day

 For International Women’s Day, the beauty mogul partnered with Health Warrior, a snack bar company centered on the belief that “better health will build a stronger society,” and which builds products around its core superfood, chia seeds.

-For the collaboration, Brown designed the pink packaging for Health Warrior’s Dragon Fruit Chia Bar.
+In the collaboration, Brown designed the pink packaging for Health Warrior’s Dragon Fruit Chia Bar.

-Brown shared a picture of the new bar on Instagram, sharing that 100% of profits from the sale of the snack will go to Girls Inc, “A [sic] organization that empowers girls to be strong, smart, and bold through direct service and advocacy.
+Brown posted a picture of the new bar in the wrapper she created to Instagram.
+In the caption, she shared that 100% of profits from the sale of the snack will go to Girls Inc, which she described as “A [sic] organization that empowers girls to be strong, smart, and bold through direct service and advocacy.
 It’s so cool to bring my philosophy that beauty starts from the inside out to life.”

 The limited-release bars are on sale in packs of 15 for $19.99 starting March 8 on Health Warrior's site and select Lord & Taylor stores in April.